 - Organ failure (i.e. heart and/or kidney failure)

 - Osteoarthritis (commonly referred to arthritis in humans)

 - Blindness & deafness

-Like many people will say, getting old is not for “sissies”.
+Like many people will say, getting old is “not for sissies”.
 It is the same with our pets.
-Apart from the age related problems, veterinarians are also faced with the fact that old age can also hide early diseases.
-Because pets cannot talk, we don’t always know whether there is something wrong, or not.
+Apart from the age-related problems, veterinarians are also faced with the fact that old age can also hide early diseases.
+Because pets cannot talk, we don’t always know whether or not there is something wrong.

 Because of this, it is essential to have your geriatric dog or cat checked out twice a year by your family veterinarian.
 We are here to help.
 This should be done during the recommended annual vaccination consultation and then every six months.
 Depending on the possible problems or concerns, the attending veterinarian will recommend treatment, management or possible tests to obtain more information on what might be going wrong.
 Regular geriatric screening might also detect preventable problems.

 - Affordable blood tests

 - Joint & back radiography